 The console had its cartridge slot on the right side of the system, and the top was utilized for controller storage.
-The controllers were permanently attached with spiral cords, and featured a numeric keypad, a circular paddle that detected 16 directions, and four rubber buttons on the sides of the controller.
+The controllers were permanently attached with coiled cords, and featured a numeric keypad, a circular pad that detected 16 directions, and four rubber buttons on the sides of the controller.
 Most games came with small plastic overlays that could be inserted into the controller over the keypad, to help players learn and remember game controls.
 One disadvantage to the controller was its inability to use the disc and keypad inputs at the same time, making "run & gun" tactics difficult for games that used the disc for movement and the keypad for firing.
 The most popular solution to this problem involved using one controller's disc to move and the other controller's keypad to shoot.
 The controller's side buttons posed another problem, as they were very stiff and unresponsive, making games that utilized them difficult, and extended gameplay painful on thumbs.